Confessions of an Information Junky Pt.1

 Beset on all sides by injustice, human atrocities, and big fat lies that we just let them get away with.
 My techno-optimism had dissolved as the reality had rotted into the cyberpunk dystopia we now seem to be living in.

-While the world diminuendo-ed into a time-lapse implosion, that was the pandemic.
+While the world diminuendo-ed into a slow motion implosion, that was the pandemic.

 Life had worn me down.
 It almost crushed my spirit.
 I was consumed by negativity.
 Sliding into an abyss.